 - to diminish economic disparity among Ghanaians;

-- to inspire young Ghanaians to fulfil their aspirations within Ghana.
+- to inspire young Ghanaians to fulfill their aspirations within Ghana.

 Oman Ghana Baako asserts that Ghana is under-developed in relation to its natural resources.
 These include: